top of page

 We headed to The Music Factory for 9am to board the Liz Hobbs Group tour bus for the long drive south to Kent.

-and confirmed the measurements we had been given with a laser measure.
+Once we arrived in Kent, we went for a recce around the site, and confirmed the measurements we had been given with a laser measure.
 Measurements such as the height and width of the stage were taken, as well as the distance from FOH to the stage.
 Unfortunately we had no local crew at this point, and as such did not have anywhere near enough bodies to tip the audio truck fully.

 Once the local crew arrived, we worked as a team to hang all 4 hangs, with Selby setting up FOH, Amps and all cabling.
 Once the hangs (2 x 8 V8 Outhangs, 2 x 10 J8/2 J12 Main hangs) were up Selby started to tune these as we got the Subs (20xJSub) into position.
 (See gallery below for picture)

-centre of the stage according to our ArrayCalc files), I then went on to setting up Monitor world.
+Once the subs were into position (measured using luminous tape on a 30m measuring tape from the centre of the stage according to our ArrayCalc files), I then went on to setting up Monitor world.

 Monitors set-up was as follows;